edubart/nelua-lang/docs/pages/manual.md

 | `boolean` `bool`  | `bool`          |                     |

 The types `int` and `uint` types are usually 32 wide bits on 32-bit systems, and 64 bits wide on 64-bit systems.
-When you need an integer value you should use `int` unless you have a specific reason to use a sized or unsigned integer type.
+When you need an integer value you should use `integer` unless you have a specific reason to use a sized or unsigned integer type.

-The `int` is the default type for integers literals with no suffix.
-The `uint` is the default type for hexadecimal and binary literals with no suffix.
+The `integer` is the default type for integral literals with no suffix.
-The `number` is the default type for decimal and exponential literals with no suffix.
+The `number` is the default type for fractional literals with no suffix.

 ## Literal values